TanishkBansode/personal-archive/README.md

 # Simple-Blog

-A simple blog application built with Go and Gin, allowing users to view a list of blog titles and navigate to individual blog posts.
+A simple personal blog application built with Go and Gin, allowing users to view a list of blog titles and navigate to individual blog posts.

 ## Features